Science

 Panthera pardus

-Supportive scientific data is crucial for the endurance of the sustainable utilization model and modernizing technology increasingly supports the gathering, interpretation, and processing of this fundamental data by Biologists, Citizen scientists, Policy makers and Conservation bodies.
-The results permit landowners, concessionaires, and local communities to independently conserve their surrounding wildlife systems most effectively.
+Scientific data is pivotal for supporting the sustainable utilization model, and advancements in technology facilitate the collection, interpretation, and processing of this essential information.
+Biologists, citizen scientists, policymakers, and conservation bodies benefit from these results, enabling landowners, concessionaires, and local communities to effectively conserve their wildlife systems.

-Known as a flagship large predator, the African Leopard – PANTHERA PARDUS – has become one of the most observed solitary big cats, consequently its ecology and resulting conservation are well defined.
-The Leopard also comprehensibly enjoys the widest range of Africa’s big cats and qualified sustainable hunting prospects are available across most of the Southern African range.
+The African Leopard, as a flagship large predator, has been extensively studied, leading to a comprehensive understanding of its ecology and conservation needs.
+The species has the broadest range among Africa’s big cats, and sustainable hunting opportunities are available across much of its Southern African range.

 LC — NT — VU — EN — CR — EW — EX

-Modern best harvest practice is defined by selection criteria for least impact on residual population dynamics.
-Mature male Leopard aged at 6 years or older represent a sustainably utilizable portion of the general leopard population.
-Removal of individuals of this class is scientifically proven to have minimal to zero impact on population stability and genetic diversity.
+Adhering to modern best harvest practices, selection criteria prioritize the least impact on residual population dynamics.
+Mature male leopards aged six years or older are identified as a sustainably utilizable segment of the overall population.
+Scientific evidence supports the notion that removing individuals from this category has minimal to zero impact on population stability and genetic diversity.

-Therefore, striving for balance between habitat protection, fauna conservation and harvest selection results in a total management package piloted by hunters for current and future conservation of the African leopard.
+Striving for a balance between habitat protection, fauna conservation, and harvest selection represents a comprehensive management approach led by hunters.
+This approach aims to secure the current and future conservation of the African leopard, highlighting the importance of sustainable practices in preserving biodiversity and ecosystems.